tampererer/VirusTotal-Public-API-Maltego/README.md

 - Python 3.6.x でもたぶん動作します。

 # Setup
 - Edit VTPub.py and set "apikey" variable with your API key.
+If you have multiple API keys, you can set them to increase quota.
 - Put all python files into your working directory. (e.g. C:\Maltego\Transforms\VirusTotal_Public)
 - Open VTPub.mtz to import Maltego configuration.
 - The current configuration uses the following directories, so you may have to change them according to your environment.
 (Maltego -> Transforms -> Transform Manager)